hazem-gamal-1/Database-Management-System/Readme.md

 - **Sort**: Sort records by a specified attribute.
 - **Encrypt/Decrypt**: Encrypt and decrypt database files.
 - **Convert**: Convert the database into an HTML file.
-Here's your **Installation** section written in numbered points using Markdown format:

 ## Installation